-- 5.4.
-In order to demonstrate compliance with the emission limitations specified in Section 3, the permittee shall monitor and record the following: - (a) The VOC, total HAPs, and individual HAP emissions, in tons, on a monthly basis and for each rolling 12-month period.
-Emissions data shall be calculated utilizing gas flow measurement, gas analysis, and any other relevant information.
-The calculations shall be performed according to paragraphs (1) and (2) below. - (1) Fugitive VOC and HAP emissions from piping and components shall be calculated using the most recent gas analysis and emission factors from Table W-1A to Subpart W of 40 CFR 98.
-The permittee may request approval from the DEQ to use another methodology for calculating fugitive emissions.

-(2) VOC and HAP emissions from flaring operations shall be calculated using the most recent gas analysis, the total metered gas flow to the flare, mass balance calculations, and a 98% destruction efficiency for those periods when the flare is in compliance with Conditions 3.8 and 3.10.
-For those periods when the flare is not in compliance with Conditions 3.8 and 3.10, the permittee must use the emissions reported in the deviation report required by Condition 6.1.
+- 5.3 For Emission Point AA-000, in order to demonstrate compliance with the limitations specified in Section 3, the permittee shall monitor and record the following: - (a) The VOC, total HAPs, and individual HAP emissions, in tons, on a monthly basis and for each consecutive 12-month period on a rolling basis.
+Emissions data shall calculated utilizing gas flow measurement, gas analysis, and any other relevant information.
+The calculations shall be performed according to paragraphs (1) and (2) below. - 1) Fugitive VOC and HAP emissions from piping and components shall be calculated using the most recent gas analysis and emission factors from Table W-1A to Subpart W of Part 98.
+The permittee may request approval from the DEQ to use another methodology for calculating fugitive emissions. - VOC and HAP emissions from flaring operations shall be calculated using the most recent gas analysis, the total metered gas flow to the flare, mass balance calculations and a 98% destruction efficiency for those periods when the flare is in compliance with Conditions 3.6, 3.7 and 3.10.
+For those periods when the flare is not in compliance with Conditions 3.6, 3.7, and 3.10, the permittee must use the emissions reported in the deviation report required by Condition 6.1.

-In the event that only the produced gas is metered, sampled, and analyzed, and the tank gas is not metered to the flare, then VOC and HAP emissions from the tanks contributing to the flared emissions shall be determined using the American Petroleum Institute's E&P Tanks.
-Flash gas production may also be determined by using laboratory measurement of the Gas-Oil-Ratio from a pressurized liquid sample or a process simulator computer program such as HYSIM, HYSYS, or PROMAX.
-Tank working and breathing losses may also be estimated using EPA AP-42 procedures.
-The permittee may request approval from DEQ to use another methodology for calculating the emissions from the tanks.
+In the event that only the produced gas is metered, sampled and analyzed, and the tank gas is not metered to the flare, then VOC and HAP emissions from tanks contributing to the flared emissions shall be determined using the American Petroleum Institute's E&P Tanks.
+Flash gas production may also be determined by using laboratory measurement of the Gas-Oil-Ratio from a pressurized liquid sample or a process simulator computer program such as HYSIM, HYSYS or PROMAX.
+Tank working and breathing losses may also be estimated using EPA AP-42 procedures